winslosh/test-automation-recruitment-test/README.md

 Feel free to spend as much or as little time on the exercise as you like as long as the following requirements have been met.

 - Please complete the two tasks described above.
 - You should provide clear instructions on your test setup and how to execute your tests.
 The clarity and precision of these instructions - and the ease with which the interviewers can execute them - will be a key part of the assessment.
-Please create a README file detailing said instructions.
-Please also use this file for listing any additional comments or observations you might want to share about your submission.
+- Please create a README file detailing said instructions.
+- Please also use this README for listing any additional comments or observations you might want to share about your submission.

-# Technical questions
+# :speech_balloon:Technical questions

 Please answer the following questions in a markdown file called `Answers to technical questions.md`.